pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 ```

 We can go to the AWS Lambda console and trigger the application.
 To do this, we must trigger a test event.
 Our application
-doesn't actually accept any inputs so the test event will look as follows:
+doesn't accept any inputs, so the test event appears as follows:

 ![Lambda Test Event](./test-event.png)